 I caught up recently with Derek, who spoke to me by telephone from his hilltop home in Tiburon, CA. At age 81, he seems happy and content, regularly solo captaining his sailboat on blustery San Francisco Bay, gardening, and cooking.
 "I never knew how to cook," he told me.
 "But I'm really enjoying it."

 The advisory role is one that still suits Derek.

 He serves on several boards, including Marin General Hospital, which he recently resigned after four years to make "space for younger folks."
 He's also on the Advisory Council of Care for Peace - Myanmar, an organization that builds mini-medical centers in that country.

 And he's still providing counsel to Aditazz, a Silicon Valley start up firm that has invented a new approach to the design and construction of complex buildings.
 While it's yet to get much traction, Derek feels that the concept of melding architecture, engineering, construction, and computer science has great potential for healthcare buildings.

-Derek's last public appearance was three years ago at the Healthcare Design conference where he was interviewed by Leonard Berry for the Changemaker Award keynote presentation.
+Derek's last public appearance was in 2012 at the Healthcare Design conference where he was interviewed by Leonard Berry for the Changemaker Award keynote presentation.
 Then, as now, he feels that the healthcare design industry has stalled.

 "The best projects being done right now are roughly the same as 5-10 years ago," he said, acknowledging that we've come along way in the last 25 years.
 "But I don't see any signs of change."